 Seed packs will have maturity dates for the vegetables printed on them.
 Select crops that have a short maturity date, like 45-60 days, for best results.
 Most of the plants you grow in an early spring garden can be planted in September too.
 So be sure to think back on what grew well in those cooler days of March and early April.

-Loose leaf lettuce, arugula, bok choy, spinach, kale, Swiss chard, collards, and mustard can be planted in September and harvested before the first frost in fall.
+Many greens can be planted in September and harvested before the first frost in fall.
 Some of these greens varieties are hardier and can withstand a frost or two (and the flavor may actually improve).
+These greens include:

 Many of these greens can be eaten raw in salads or cooked and used as a side dish.
 Check out my recipe for Balsamic Bacon Collard Greens; they’re a family favorite!

 Smaller root crops reach maturity quickly and grow best in cooler weather.
 These include: